 - The city listed is not a valid city for that state.
 Examples such as “Utah, Utah”, “Chennai, Texas”, etc.

 - There is an email address directly on the ad, in the "Message from Seller" with no other description.

 - The information on the ad does not match the photos.
-Example, a trailer listed in Phoenix but the photos show a trailer in a green grass lot with a forest.
+Example, a horse listed in Phoenix but the photos show a it in a green grass lot with a forest.